Izalit/ArduNet-Elegans/README.md

 You can scroll through each these synapses using the A and B buttons, the Pre ID will change, as this is the ID of the presynaptic neuron.
 The postID will stay the same, as this is selected neuron.
 On start-up a placeholder value of 999 is sometimes displayed; this placeholder should go away after any interaction, though.
 Finally, on the right it will show you a diagram of the neuron connected to the synapses-- if the neuron is filled in that means it just fired!
 If it is empty, then it has not.
 The pre and post-synaptic circles attached to this diagram are just abstractions and do not actually represent the displayed number of synapses.
 Yet.

 INPUT SELECT SCREEN: This simple screen lets you choose between some input modalities for when you press the A and B buttons in the *Matrix Screen* simply press up or down (or A and B) to scroll through the list, and whichever sense the cursor is on is the sense that will be used when pressing the buttons in the *Matrix Screen*.
-You can also set the input type to tonic (a steady and constant activation) or phasic (a sudden and single activations) inputs to the neuron by clicking right and togging between the P and T indicators (P is marked by a tick mark on top of the "*" selector, T is marked by a horizontal tick).
-From here just press left to go to the matrix once more.
+Please note that all inputs for the matrix app are defaulted to phasic (single big activation spikes of sensory neurons), so no gradient or background activation of neurons here-- this means it will not be as realistic as the simulation app.
+Regardless, from here just press left to go to the matrix once more.

 SETTINGS: The last screen is the settings screen.
 Use the L/R buttons on the D-Pad to move the selector cursor left and right.
 Clicking A goes to the appropriate sub-menu for the option selected.
 The "SAVE" option saves whatever learned changes have been made while doing the inputs using the input screen, and when it is selected it uses a status bar to indicate progress.
 The "PRINT SAVE" setting prints the save data array over serial to be used with other devices.
 A loading bar shows progress of sent information.
 Pretty simple.
 Lastly there is a credits option that pops up a little box with the main programming team for the project.